SK53/indicia-docs/developing/web-services/web-services-errors.rst

 ==== ======================================================================================
 0    Unspecified error
-1    Authentication failure - tokens expired or incorrect 1001 Read authorisation failure - website ID of requested data does not match request 1002 Read failure - requested a custom view which does not exist for this entity 1003 Read failure - requested a standard view which does not exist for this entity 1004 Read failure - requested an entity not restricted to a website but without full access
+1    Authentication failure - tokens expired or incorrect 1001 Read failure - record not found or website ID of requested data does not match request 1002 Read failure - requested a custom view which does not exist for this entity 1003 Read failure - requested a standard view which does not exist for this entity 1004 Read failure - requested an entity not restricted to a website but without full access